InventionHome® Inventor Creates Portable Electric Pill Grinder to Improve Medication Administration and Dosage Accuracy

 The Wizard Tabeze® Pill Grinder provides an advancement in medication preparation technology by addressing long-standing challenges associated with pill fragmentation, powder retention, and dosage inconsistency.

-Paul was issued his Utility Patent (US20240252401A1) from the United States Patent and Trademark Office (USPTO), and he was granted patent status in the United Kingdom (GB2606770) and Hong Kong (HK40079814).
-He also has patent pending status in Canada, China, and the EU.
+Paul was issued his Utility Patent in the United Kingdom (GB2606770), Hong Kong (HK40079814), and the United States (US20240252401A1), and he has patent pending status in China, Canada, and the EU.
 He is working closely with InventionHome, a leading invention licensing firm, to sell or license the patent rights to his Wizard Tabeze® Pill Grinder.
 Ideal licensing candidates would be U.S. based product manufacturers or distributors looking to further develop and distribute this product innovation.

 Companies interested in the Wizard Tabeze® Pill Grinder can contact InventionHome at member@inventionhome.com.
 Inventors currently looking for assistance in patenting, marketing, or licensing their invention can request information from InventionHome at info@inventionhome.com or by calling